tylerlwsmith/pi-in-the-end/README.md

 AUDIO_INTERFACE="Scarlett 18i8 USB:Scarlett 18i8 USB MIDI 1 20:0"
 ```

-## Other possible issues
+## Limitations

-This will only play audio through the system's default audio interface, and has no way of setting a secondary audio interface for playback.
+- There is no way to specify what audio interface plays the audio clip.
+- If the midi device is disconnected while the app is running, the application has no way of reconnecting when the device is plugged back in.

 ## Running tests